 What are functional foot orthoses?

-Functional foot orthoses/insoles are inserts that are put inside your shoes to influence and improve the function of your foot.
-They have been prescribed as you are experiencing pain in your foot and ankle and in some cases can be prescribed for knee and hip pain.
+Functional foot orthoses are insoles that are put inside your shoes to influence and improve the function of your foot.

+They may have been prescribed as you are experiencing pain in your foot and ankle and in some cases can be prescribed for knee and hip pain.
 Your insoles are aimed at reducing the stress taken through the painful areas of your foot in order to facilitate comfortable activities.
+They are not corrective.